tajaber/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta-test/Microsoft.Graph.Beta.Applications/Add-MgBetaApplicationPassword.md

 Adds a strong password to an application.

 > [!NOTE]
-> To view the v1.0 release of thie cmlet, view [Add-MgApplicationPassword](/powershell/module/Microsoft.Graph.Applications/Add-MgApplicationPassword?view=graph-powershell-1.0-test)
+> To view the v1.0 release of this cmdlet, view [Add-MgApplicationPassword](/powershell/module/Microsoft.Graph.Applications/Add-MgApplicationPassword?view=graph-powershell-1.0-test)

 ## SYNTAX